stormpath/stormpath.github.io/source/rest/api/index.markdown

 title: REST API Reference
 lang: rest
 ---
+{% docs warning %}
+This document has been deprecated.
+Please refer to the [REST Product Guide](product-guide/) for the most up to date REST documentation.
+{% enddocs %}

 <p>Stormpath provides developers a simple, yet powerful REST+JSON API enabling user management control for organizations and applications.</p>